 The religion major may be easily combined with most other majors in the Howard College of Arts and Sciences.
 You can also participate in fast-track programs for the Cumberland School of Law and the master of social work degree from the School of Public Health.

 Through internships, directed research, challenging courses, and hands-on advising, Samford religion majors sharpen their skills and knowledge in religious studies and ministry.
-They have the opportunity to preach weekly through Samford Sunday, learn archaeology by participating in our excavations in Israel, and develop research skills in independent studies.
+They have the opportunity to preach weekly through Samford Sunday and develop research skills in independent studies.
 Students graduate prepared to be leaders in today’s complex religious world.

 Our students have had internships in many settings.
 Here are a few: